 A bill of materials containing each component of the prototype has been provided in Appendix 1.
-This bill of materials also lists the description of each component, desired quantity, the vendor, listing price, and status.
-All components needed to be purchased and ordered online will be done through our sponsor.
+This bill of materials also lists the description of each component, quantity, vendor, and total cost.
+All components purchased and ordered online were done through our sponsor.
 Ordering forms were provided to us and an example of a completed form for the purchase and order of our condenser can be found in Appendix 4.
-A majority of the components will be purchased by the team at local stores in Tallahassee.
-The receipt will then be provided to Verdicorp for reimbursement of the purchases.
-Any machining needed will be provided by the machine shop at Verdicorp.
-The engineering drawings developed by the team will be submitted to the machine shop and the components will then be constructed or modified there.
+A majority of the components were purchased by the team at local stores in Tallahassee.
+The receipt were then provided to Verdicorp for reimbursement of the purchases.
+All machining needed was performed in the machine shop at Verdicorp.
+The engineering drawings developed by the team were submitted to the machine shop and the components were then constructed and modified there.